Middlebury Health and Wellness Resources

 Middlebury’s Counseling office provides short-term counseling, crisis support, psychoeducational groups, consultation, and referrals to other mental health resources.
 Limited in-person counseling will be available on the Bread Loaf campus.
 To make an appointment or review resource options, call 802-443-5141 or email counseling@middlebury.edu.

-After-hours and weekend counseling support can be accessed through TimelyCare.
-Emergent situations should be directed to Public Safety (802-443-5911) or Porter Hospital’s Emergency Department.
+After-hours mental health support can be accessed through TimelyCare.
+Emergent situations should be directed to Public Safety (802-443-5911) and/or Porter Hospital’s Emergency Department.

 The Bread Loaf campus also has a summer student support staff liaison who will be available to advise students, faculty, and staff who wish to access mental health, ADA, DEI, or Academic support services.
 She can be reached at alosano@middlebury.edu for in-person or Zoom appointments, and will be on the Bread Loaf campus once a week during the session.